-Lately we have been getting a lot of people asking us how much weight they should use for a specific exercise or workout.
-Now this is a good question as you need to know where to begin and when you should push yourself harder, however, it is impossible for us to give an answer that will work for everyone.
-Each person is unique in the amount of strength and endurance they have in each muscle of their body so even if you take two people that seem identical in height, weight, gender, and physical ability there can still be vast differences in their strength from one muscle to the next.
+We often get a lot of people asking us how much weight they should use for a specific exercise or workout.
+Of course, this is a good question as you need to know where to begin and when you should push yourself harder.
+However, it's impossible for us to give an answer that will work for everyone.
+Each person is unique in the amount of strength and endurance they have (particularly in reference to specific muscle groups), so even if you take two people that seem identical in height, weight, gender, and physical ability, there can still be vast differences in their strength from one muscle group to the next.

-We know this does not answer your question but there is a way to answer this question yourself and it is by using the same technique that we have used to choose proper pounds/kilograms with our personal training clients.
-This does take some trial and error but it is the best and most accurate way we have come across to choose how much weight you need to lift.
+So, since this doesn't answer the question, there is a way to answer this question yourself — and it is by using the same technique that we used to choose proper pounds/kilograms with our personal training clients in the past.
+This does take some trial and error, but it is the best and most accurate way we have come across to choose how much weight you need to lift.

 1. Always start with a very light load if you have never done the exercise before.
 If it has been a few months since you last did a particular exercise start with 25% less than what you used last time.

 2. Always focus on keeping your form perfect.
 Though you can lift more with bad form, you increase your chances for injury and don't effectively train the muscles you are supposed to be targeting.

 3. If you want to make progress, you should always struggle with the last few repetitions of your last set.
 Remember the last 10-20% of your reps specifically on your last set should be very difficult to keep proper from and your muscles might even give out and not be able to continue.